chenquan/chenquan/README.md

 Here are some quick things about me:

 - 🔭 I’m currently working on chg.
-- 🌱 I’m currently learning go and rust.
+- 🌱 I’m currently learning go, rust and deep learning.
 - 👯 I’m looking to collaborate on open source.
-I'm currently one of the core maintainer to [go-zero](https://github.com/zeromicro/go-zero) and a member of [zeromicro](https://github.com/orgs/zeromicro/people).
-- 💬 Ask me about go and deep learning.
+- 💬 Ask me about go, deep learning.
 - 📫 How to reach me: chenquan.dev@gmail.com